GentenStudios/QuartzEngine/client/README.md

-# Pheonix Engine
+# Pheonix Client
-This is the Engine for the Pheonix Project.
+This is the Client for the Pheonix Project.